References are to the pages of

 It is very clear that Ghyka believed everything Zeising had put forward.
 He mentions

-the dominant role of the golden section in the proportions of the human body, rediscovered [after the Greeks, that is] by Zeysing [sic], who also recognized its importance in the morphology of the animal word in general, in botany, in Greek architecture (Parthenon) and in music.
+the dominant role of the golden section in the proportions of the human body, rediscovered [after the Greeks, that is] by Zeysing [sic], who also recognized its importance in the morphology of the animal world in general, in botany, in Greek architecture (Parthenon) and in music.
 [G16]

 As for the Parthenon, he writes that